-By Lara Nicoll, Ford
+By Lara Nicoll, Diversity and Inclusion Manager, Ford

 Understanding and supporting our employees through life changing experiences is a crucial part of Ford’s engagement and retention strategy.
 When an employee goes through significant change in their personal circumstances, it’s important for us to recognise that they may also require additional practical and emotional support from the Company so that they can continue to contribute to their full potential.

 So what do we do?
 Ford’s in-house Maternity Workshop is one of the ways in which we offer support to expectant mothers.
 Facilitated jointly by the Diversity and Inclusion Manager and Lead Maternity Advisor, the workshop is open to all employees during their pregnancy and offers a neutral and confidential space to discuss all matters related to maternity.

 On a practical level, the workshop takes employees through Health and Safety, their legal rights and Company policy to ensure attendees have a detailed understanding of what they are entitled to during pregnancy and maternity leave.
 The workshop also covers returning to work and the types of flexible working arrangements available at Ford.
 We have found that discussing return to work strategies during the workshop encourages employees to consider, and discuss with their line manager, the type of return they might want sooner rather than later, so that appropriate plans can be put into place.
 This can really help facilitate a smoother transition back to the workplace.